 On August 31, 2015, we entered into a bank transaction agreement with MUFG.
 The agreement provided for a revolving line of credit with a maximum available borrowing of \$20.0 million.
-The original maturity date of the revolving line of credit was June 30, 2017, which was renewed for an additional one year term.
-On June 29, 2018, we renewed our agreement with MUFG with a new maturity date of June 30, 2019 and also increased the revolving line of credit to \$50.0 million.
+The original term of the revolving line of credit was June 30, 2017, which was renewed for an additional one year term.
+On June 29, 2018, we renewed our agreement with MUFG with a new term of June 30, 2019 and also increased the revolving line of credit to \$50.0 million.
+On June 28, 2019, we renewed our agreement with MUFG with a new term of June 30, 2020.
+In addition, on June 27, 2019, the maturity date of our \$20.0 million loan under the line of credit with MUFG was extended through December 19, 2019.
 Interest under the revolving line of credit is calculated at MUFG's prevailing prime rate plus a margin of 2 percentage points which would be agreed by us at the time each loan was made.
 The interest rates on these loans vary depending on the date and term of each loan.
 Interest is due for payment on the maturity date of each loan.
-We did not incur any costs upon renewal of the revolving credit line or at the time of increase in the revolving line of credit.
+We did not incur any costs upon renewal of the revolving line of credit or at the time of increase in the revolving line of credit.